Papa's Got a Brand New Bag

 "Papa's Got a Brand New Bag" is a song written and recorded by James Brown.
 Released as a two-part single in 1965, it was Brown's first song to reach the Billboard Hot 100 Top Ten, peaking at number eight, and was a number-one R&B hit, topping the charts for eight weeks.
 It won Brown his first Grammy Award, for Best Rhythm & Blues Recording.

 Consolidating the rhythmic innovations of earlier James Brown recordings such as "I've Got Money" and "Out of Sight", "Papa's Got a Brand New Bag" is considered seminal in the emergence of funk music as a distinct style.
 As Brown sings the praises of an old man brave enough to get out on the dance floor of a nightclub ("brand new bag" meaning new interest, taste, or way of doing something), his band provides a horn-heavy backdrop with a prominent rhythm and an electric guitar riff for a hook.
 Both singer and musicians place overwhelming emphasis on the first beat of each measure ("on the One").
 The song is Brown's first recording to feature Jimmy Nolen on guitar.

 The taped recording of "Papa's Got a Brand New Bag" was edited and sped up for its single release, increasing the tempo and raising the pitch by a half step.
 In 1991, the recording was released in unedited form at its original speed on the box set Star Time.
 The track includes lead-in studio chatter, with Brown throatily (and presciently) shouting "This is a hit!" just before the drum and horn intro.
+The song was recorded in just one take.

 Legacy

 In 2004, "Papa's Got a Brand New Bag" was ranked number 72 on Rolling Stone magazine's list of the 500 greatest songs of all time.
 (In 2010, the magazine updated its list, and the song was moved up a rank to number 71.)

-The song is currently ranked as the 121st greatest song of all time, as well as the eighth-best song of 1965, by Acclaimed Music.
+In 1999, the 1965 recording of "Papa's Got a Brand New Bag (Part 1)" by James Brown on King Records was inducted into the Grammy Hall of Fame.